 Many marriages fail because one (or both) partners have never had positive role models to learn good relationship skills from when they were growing up.

-I discovered that these relationship skills have everything to do with healthy emotional regulation, which is also sometimes called emotional intelligence.
+I discovered these relationship skills have everything to do with healthy emotional regulation, which is also sometimes called emotional intelligence.

-This is not something yet taught by standard psychology professionals and is why very often they come to learn from us.
+This is not something yet taught by standard psychology professionals and is why, very often, they come to learn from us.